blakecallens/contactform-pencilblue/README.md

 2. Install the contactform-pencilblue plugin through the manage plugins screen in the admin section (/admin/plugins).

-3. Go to the contactform-pencilblue settings screen (/admin/plugins/contactform-pencilblue/settings) and set the following options:
+3. Go to the contactform-pencilblue settings screen and setup the following options: (/admin/plugins/contactform-pencilblue/settings)

     Setting         | Description               | Default
     ----------------|---------------------------|------------------------------------------